Detainees Across Texas And The United States

 Getting Released From ICE Custody

-For someone to win release from jail or immigration custody, he or she must be neither a flight nor a security risk.
+For someone to win release from jail or immigration custody, your loved one must prove he or she is not a flight or security risk.
 Be prepared to present evidence of the detainee’s stability and positive track record in the United States, such as: